 The focus of our research quality strategy is firmly on the researcher: It is the researcher who, within the context of the research and work environment the university can offer them, develops new ideas, enters co-operations to realise these ideas and then publishes their results.
 Particular attention is given to young researchers.

-The visibility and competitiveness of AAU’s research is viewed from an expressly international perspective, insofar as this approach corresponds to the focus of AAU’s subject specialisms.
-As part of AAU’s internationalisation strategy, the university’s international publications and lecture activity should be strengthened, its co-operation projects expanded and the mobility of its researchers and young researchers increased.
+The visibility and competitiveness of the University of Klagenfurt’s research is viewed from an expressly international perspective, insofar as this approach corresponds to the focus of the University of Klagenfurt’s subject specialisms.
+As part of the University of Klagenfurt’s internationalisation strategy, the university’s international publications and lecture activity should be strengthened, its co-operation projects expanded and the mobility of its researchers and young researchers increased.